PatternsTechGit/PT_ServiceOrientedArchitecture/After/README.md

 ![image](https://user-images.githubusercontent.com/100778209/159010704-a4bbc361-30fd-494f-8ddb-083ab03eb22e.png)

-## Step 9: Adding Database Context (BBBankContext)
+## Step 8: Adding Database Context (BBBankContext)

 Accessing real database and creating seed data is beyond scope of this exercise.
-So we will create a custom database conetxt (DbContext) with some hard coded data.
+So we will create a custom database context (DbContext) with some hard coded data.

 Create a new C# class **BBBankContext** in *Infrastructure project*

-## Step 10: Hard coding some data
+## Step 9: Hard coding some data

 In the constructor of BBBankContext we will initialize Accounts and will add some transactions to this account so we can return some data.